Trevor Story Preview, Player Props: Red Sox vs. Dodgers

-The Boston Red Sox, including Trevor Story (hitting .244 in his past 10 games, with four doubles, two walks and an RBI), take on starter Lance Lynn and the Los Angeles Dodgers at Fenway Park, Friday at 7:10 PM ET.
+Trevor Story -- hitting .244 with four doubles, a home run, two walks and three RBI in his past 10 games -- will be in action for the Boston Red Sox against the Los Angeles Dodgers, with Julio Urias on the mound, on August 26 at 4:10 PM ET.

-In his last game, he had two hits (going 2-for-5 with a double and an RBI) against the Astros.
+He had two hits (going 2-for-4 with a home run and two RBI) in his last game against the Dodgers.

 Trevor Story Game Info & Props vs. the Dodgers